Pay and piece rates

 There are requirements for using piece rates under the Horticulture Award:

-- if an employer uses piece rates to pay their employees, they should be able to demonstrate how they calculated their piece rates
+- if an employer uses piece rates to pay their employees, they should be able to show how they calculated their piece rates

 - piece rates have to be set before a piecework record is made